Find Grad Schools

 45 Yearly Graduations

-University of Massachusetts - Lowell comes in at #5 on our list of the most popular colleges offering graduate certificates in homeland security, law enforcement and firefighting.
+University of Massachusetts - Lowell comes in at #5 on our list of the most popular colleges offering graduate certificates in homeland security, law enforcement & firefighting.
 Roughly 18,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,078 per year, while in-state graduate students, on average, pay $14,590 per year.
-For the 2020-2021 academic year, 45 graduate certificates were handed out to homeland security, law enforcement and firefighting majors at UMass Lowell.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 64% were women.
+The average in-state tuition for full-time undergraduates is $15,462 per year, while in-state graduate students, on average, pay $14,956 per year.
+During the most recent year for which we have data, 45 people received their graduate certificate in homeland security, law enforcement & firefighting from UMass Lowell.
+About 75% of this group were women, and 35% were students from an underrepresented racial-ethnic group.

 #6